GoogleCloudPlatform/wordpress-plugins/readme.txt

 == Changelog ==

+= 1.3 =
+* Provide a URL Fetch based HTTP client, which is optimized for the App Engine environment.
+This also corrects issues caused by fsockopen only being available to paid application in the production environment.

 = 1.2 =
 * Use CloudStorageTools::getPublicUrl in the dev environment so PIL is not a requirement.
 * Fix Readme file to highlight that the plugin is for Google App Engine only.